radarsimx/radarsimm/README.md

 ## Introdcution

-The MATLAB interface of RadarSimX, known as `RadarSimM`, utilizes the powerful backend engine called `RadarSimCpp`.
+The MATLAB interface of RadarSimX, known as `RadarSimM`, utilizes the powerful backend engine `RadarSimCpp`.
 This interface is designed to provide radar transceiver modeling and baseband simulation capabilities for both point targets and 3D models.
 It offers similar features as the `RadarSimPy` interface.

 ## Dependence